webdevjeffus/css-for-sinatra/README.md

 ```

 In the **body** rule, we first set the left and right **margin** to **auto**, so that the app content will be centered on the page.
 We'll also set **min-width** and **max-width** values to keep our page within a range in which our styling works.
-If you want a fully-responsive site, you'll need to add media queries&mdash;but that's a separate talk.
+If you want a fully-responsive site, you'll need to add media queries&mdash;but that's a separate tutorial.

 Finally, we'll add a bottom margin of 0.5rem to our headers and paragraphs, to put just a bit of vertical whitespace between elements on the page.
-(I'll talk more about rems in section on header styles, below.)
+(I'll talk more about rems in the ["Header Styles"](#header-styles) section, below.)

 ### Design Styles